aome510/hackernews-TUI/config.md

 # Configuration Documentation

-User can change the application's configurations by modifying the user-defined config file (default to be `$HOME/.config/hn-tui.toml`).
+User can change the application's configurations by modifying the user's config file (default to be `$HOME/.config/hn-tui.toml`).

 **Note**: user doesn't need to specify all the options in the config file as a default value will be used for non-specified options.